Open science: Internet and the free access to scientific documents

 The open science movement, as presented in activist and institutional discourses at the beginning of the 21st century, refers to different ways of opening up science, especially in the Internet age.
 Its first pillar is free access to scientific publications.
-The Budapest conference organised by the Open Society Foundations in 2001 was decisive in imposing this issue on the political landscape.
+This issue entered the political landscape when the Budapest Open Access Initiative was released February 14, 2002, following a conference organized by the Open Society Institute (now Open Society Foundations) on December 1–2, 2001.
 The resulting declaration calls for the use of digital tools such as open archives and open access journals, free of charge for the reader.

 The idea of open access to scientific publications quickly became inseparable from the question of free licenses to guarantee the right to disseminate and possibly modify shared documents, such as the Creative Commons licenses, created in 2002.
 In 2011, a new text from the Budapest Open Initiative explicitly refers to the relevance of the CC-BY license to guarantee free dissemination and not only free access to a scientific document.

-The openness promise by the Internet is then extended to research data, which underpins scientific studies in different disciplines, as mentioned already in the Berlin Declaration in 2003.
+Beyond publications, the open access principle has expanded to include research data — the empirical foundation of scientific studies across disciplines, as mentioned already in the Berlin Declaration in 2003.
 In 2007, the Organisation for Economic Co-operation and Development (OECD) published a report on access to publicly funded research data, in which it defined it as the data that validates research results.

 Beyond its democratic virtues, open science aims to respond to the replication crisis of research results, notably through the generalization of the opening of data or source code used to produce them or through the dissemination of methodological articles.

 The open science movement inspired several regulatory and legislative measures.
-Thus, in 2007, the University of Liège made the deposit of its researchers' publications in its institutional open repository (Orbi) compulsory.
-The next year, the NIH Public Access Policy adopted a similar mandate for every paper funded by the National Institutes of Health.
+Thus, in 2007, the University of Liège adopted a mandate requiring deposit of researchers' publications in its institutional repository, Orbi, which launched in November 2008.
+In 2008, through the Consolidated Appropriations Act, the NIH Public Access Policy was made mandatory (previously voluntary since 2004).
 In France, the law for a digital Republic enacted in 2016 creates the right to deposit the validated manuscript of a scientific article in an open archive, with an embargo period following the date of publication in the journal.
 The law also creates the principle of reuse of public data by default.